-Grande Prairie Regional Hospital (GPRH) will serve a diverse population from throughout northwest Alberta.
+Grande Prairie Regional Hospital (GPRH) serves a diverse population from throughout northwest Alberta.

-In partnership with Grande Prairie Regional College, an educational space at the new hospital will be used for the training of nurses and other healthcare professionals.
+In partnership with Grande Prairie Regional College, an educational area at the new hospital will be used for the education of nurses and other healthcare professionals.

-There’s also a five story parkade with parking for the public, staff and students at the hospital in addition to surface parking.
+There’s also a five story parkade with parking for the public and staff at the hospital in addition to surface parking.